 Once you have all of this in place—your professional brand, your outfit, a good sense of strengths and talents, etc.—you’re nearly ready for launch.
 But don’t just apply to jobs and attend networking events indiscriminately.
 Instead, target your efforts and use your time wisely.
 A marketer would identify the right potential purchasing audience for its product; you should do something similar.

 Consider creating a targeted list of companies where you want to apply for jobs.
 Join only relevant professional groups and attend in-person networking events in your industry.
-At this events, use the elevator pitch you developed, bring along a copy of your resume, and follow up afterward over email or LinkedIn.
+At these events, use the elevator pitch you developed, bring along a copy of your resume, and follow up afterward over email or LinkedIn.